Architecture Decisions: Documentation Governance

 Should Architecture Decisions live in LeanIX's meta model as a new Fact Sheet type?

-No one had a clear answer.
-I assessed the risk: touching the meta model meant cascading dependencies, increased cost, and potential disruption to existing customer data at scale — disproportionate to what the feature needed to do.
+• Potential disruption to existing customer data at a scale disproportionate to what the feature needed to do.

-• Preserved full value: contextual linking, structured content, searchability
+• Preserved full value: contextual linking, structured content, searchability; all required features would be covered

-• Contained scope and dependencies — keeping GA on track
+• Contained scope and dependencies keeping General Availability realease on track

 Visualization of Decisions as Document vs Fact sheet + connection hierarchy